Police Services Act (Ontario)

-The Police Services Act (Loi sur les services policiers; R.S.O.
-1990, chapter P.15) ("the Act") was the law governing the conduct of police officers in the province of Ontario, Canada.
-In addition to regulating the conduct of police officers, the law also established the Special Investigations Unit, a civilian oversight agency which conducts independent investigations where police actions have resulted in the death or injury of a civilian.
+The Community Safety and Policing Act, 2019 (Loi de 2019 sur la sécurité communautaire et les services policiers; S.O.
+2019, c.
+1, Sched.
+1) ("the Act") is the law governing the conduct of police officers in the province of Ontario, Canada.
+The Special Investigations Unit, a civilian oversight agency which conducts independent investigations where police actions have resulted in the death or injury of a civilian, is governed by the separate Special Investigations Unit Act, 2019.

 Enforcing the legislation is within the responsibility of the Ministry of the Solicitor General.
-The Act is usually invoked in investigation or charges against police officers for disreputable conduct in accordance with s.
-2(1) Police Services Act, Ontario Regulation 268/10.